-Teaching Medieval History in Schools
+Re-Thinking Teaching Medieval History at KS3

 If students can respect people of a time as different from our own as the Middle Ages, then perhaps there is more chance of them respecting people from different cultures today rather than instinctively interpreting difference as being inferior or a threat.

 This project aims to give students a more representative picture of the period and greater respect for its people, identifying their intelligence and resilience as well as the problems and dangers they faced.

 The core of the project is a set of classroom resources called Medieval Lives which can be downloaded free of charge.
 You can explore the different elements of the project through the boxes below.

 Helping KS3 pupils begin to see the Middle Ages and its people

 This section explains the ideas which underpin Medieval Lives - in the planning and through the classroom resources.
 These key ideas are:

 • Pupils misconceptions and historians' portrayal of the Middle Ages

 • The need to plan around takeaway statements about what we want students to learn